robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

 Naming arguments is supported by `user keywords`_ and by most `test libraries`_.
 The only exception are Java based libraries that use the `static library API`_.
-Library documentation generated with `Libdoc`_ has a note does the library support named arguments or not.
+Library documentation generated with `Libdoc`_ has a note, does the library support named arguments or not.

 .. note:: Prior to Robot Framework 2.8 named argument syntax did not work